cncf/project-template/DESIGN-PROPOSALS.md

 ## Goals

-The desired goal and list goals that the design achieves.
-What is it trying to achieve?
-How will you know that it has succeeded?
+List the desired goal or goals that the design is intended to achieve.
+These goals can be leveraged to structure and scope the design and discussions and may be reused as the "definition of done" -  the criteria you use to know the implementation of the design has succeeded in accomplishing its goals.

 ## Non-Goals